Salmon Sashimi with Blue Cheese and White Miso Puree

 Birthday Sashimi Bar

-The birthday season has officially kicked off at our house.
-My husband opened it with his birthday yesterday and I will wrap it up in January with mine.
+The birthday season has officially been kicked off at our house.
+My hubby opened it with his yesterday and I will close it with mine in January.

 Happy Birthday, honey!
 May this year bring you a lot more sashimi and pickled ginger.